marsiitr/Bipedal-Robot/README.md

 | Total | 5500 |

 ## Applications
-1. <p align="justify">The movement of the robot can be controlled by using a remote controller.</p>
+1. <div align="justify">The movement of the robot can be controlled by using a remote controller.</div>
 2. <p align="justify">The bipedal robot can assist humans to carry out the tasks or activities in hazardous environment which could eliminate human's risk of injury or life casualty.</p>
 3. <p align="justify">They can be used for household work for the disabled or someone  suffering from any disease.</p>
 4. <p align="justify">They are used at rough terrains where wheeled robots cannot be used.</p>